Early Design Education at Harvard’s Graduate School of Design

-All programs are crafted to engage respective participants with design means and methods across scales with the assumption that the program is one of the earliest experiences of thinking through making encountered.
-Each program opens up the breadth and depth of design talent at Harvard’s GSD to the diverse global public.
-Please see more information about each program below.
-We invite you to direct any questions to [email protected].
+All programs are crafted to engage participants with design methods across scales with the assumption that the program is one of the earliest experiences of thinking through making encountered.
+We invite high school through mid-career professionals to join us!
+Each program opens up the breadth and depth of design talent at Harvard’s GSD to a global public.
+Find more information about each program below!